MSWE-Zotcare-Unity-Capstone/.github/pull_request_template.md

 - [ ] My change requires a change to the documentation.
 - [ ] My change has a new package being added to project.
 MAKE SURE YOU MAKE IT CLEAR AS TO WHY IT IS NEEDED.
+- [ ] I mentioned the Jira ticekt if applicable to the title of this PR
 - [ ] **I have built and run the editor to try this change out.**
 - [ ] **I have merged master into my branch** *AND* **it is up to date with master (main branch).**
 - [ ] ***THIS BRANCH HAS NO CONFLICTS WITH MAIN***